masc-ucsc/livehd/docs/projects.md

     * Have DB with fuzz regex to point potentially similar variables
 * Have a fuzz regex to find very similar messages to collapse at entry ("missing string" or "string not found")

+## UHDM 2 LNAST

+UHDM is able to interface with several tools like Verilator/yosys.
+It may be interesting to create a bridge between LNAST and UHDM.

+Dependence: none

+Main features:

+* UHDM2LNAST
+* LNAST2UHDM
+* Support structs/bundles and most UHDM features

 ## FPGA Placer

 Build an analytical placer for FPGAs based on Ripple-FPGA.